 · Japan’s Nikkei share average jumped to a 14-month high on Friday, boosted by gains in value stocks such as banks and steelmakers on hopes of a U.S.-China trade deal heralding robust global growth.

 The Nikkei 225 index surged 2.55% to end at 24,023.10, hitting its highest levels since October last year and marking its biggest daily gain in 10 months.

 The index made a decisive break above a resistance around 23,600.
 Its next target is seen at 24,448, a 27-year peak marked on Oct.
 2 last year.

 · Mainland Chinese stocks rose on the day, with the Shanghai composite gaining 1.78% to around 2,967.68 and the Shenzhen component up 1.71% to 10,004.62.
 The Shenzhen composite also advanced 1.48% to about 1,660.55.

 · European stocks surged Friday morning after news that the U.S. and China have reached a phase one trade deal in principle, while the U.K.’s ruling Conservative Party has won a commanding majority in the general election.

-The pan-European Stoxx 600 climbed 0.4% in early trade, industrials leading gains with a 0.9% rise as the majority of sectors and major bourses traded in positive territory.
+The pan-European Stoxx 600 jumped 1.5% after the opening bell, with banks soaring 3.6% to lead gains as the majority of sectors and major bourses traded firmly in positive territory.